alex/what-happens-when/README.rst

 When no protocol or valid domain name is given the browser proceeds to feed the text given in the address box to the browser's default web search engine.
+In many cases the url has a special peice of text appended to it to tell the search engine that it came from a particular browser's url bar.

 Check HSTS list...